 As my teens get older, they’re becoming increasingly independent and so we’ve traded summers filled with family activities for summers filled with friends and drop-offs.
 This means we see each other less and the time we spend together is important.
-So every summer I make a list with my teens of the best television shows that we can watch together.
+So every summer I make a list with my teens of the best television shows to watch with my teenagers.

 Many times, the shows I choose bring up issues we can explore in a comfortable place.
 Sometimes they provide needed humor in the often strained kid/parent dynamic that has become a reality since they’ve segued into their teen years.
 Either way, the shows we watch together allow us neutral ground where we can spend some downtime together.

-Here are five binge-worthy shows that I’m watching with my teens this summer:
+Here are five binge-worthy shows to watch with teenagers.
+I’m looking forward to watching them with mine.

 This CW show is based on the iconic Archie comics but is actually nothing like the lighthearted original.
 Attractive, 20-something actors play teens with intense, soap opera storylines guaranteed to keep your teen interested.

 Not only are we old enough to parent teens, but so are the teens we used to idolize.
 The late Luke Perry, of Beverly Hills, 90210 fame and Molly Ringwald, the ginger-haired muse of several John Hughes films, play Archie’s parents.
 Watching our youthful idols will soothe your GenX nostalgia-loving soul—and maybe make you feel old.
 The freshman, sophomore and junior seasons of Archie are now available on Netflix.

 Part nostalgia, part cheesy teen soap opera, there is nothing like this 1990s drama to show your teen what life was like when you were a teen.
 From the baby-doll dresses and mom jeans to the retro music you can now hear on the oldies station, this Aaron Spelling show still shines.